 My studio is great!
 I'm located right above the Stomping Ground restaurant and bar in downtown Putnam in "Block 134".
 My space is cozy and a perfect little spot for my easel and paints.
 I'm right by a window overlooking town which is nice during the summer when I can get a good breeze.
 I hear music from some really good bands downstairs!
-I've made my workspace a little more special with some family things about and l like the brick walls inside my studio.
+I've made my workspace a little more special with some family things about and I like the brick walls inside my studio.
 Do you have any personal "art rules" for yourself?

 I think the only "rule" I have for myself is to keep on painting.
 I'm enjoying larger canvases now (32x40"), working in oils.
 What do you think of art as a small business?
 You've been quite diligent in your marketing efforts.
 I would label what I'm doing as more of a lifestyle than a business.
 If I sell work that's great; I'm just happy to have my work hanging in people's homes.
 That said, I do need to factor in my costs.
-I guess I don't want the pressure of making art as a business, right now.

-How does your work intersect with the Quiet Corner?
+I guess I don't want the pressure of making art as a business, right How does your work intersect with the Quiet Corner?

 I think my paintings reflect the feel of this community with so many artists and creative people here.
-We live in such a beautifully scenic area-it's very easy to be inspired to paint or draw what is around us.
-Where can people see your work?
+We live in such a beautifully scenic area-it's very easy to be inspired to paint or draw what is around

+Where can people see your

+People can visit my studio-I hang finished paintings on the walls there.
+And I post on social media (message me through Facebook).
+I'm working on a website which will probably

+the useful life of our student

+transportation vehicles like this

+for an eight-year life.
+It has gone